 A more important consideration in the performance of store/release cover systems relates to the vitality and sustainability of the vegetation.
 Actual evaporation from a bare or non-vegetated soil cover will generally only be about ten per cent of the potential rate of evaporation available.
 High evapotranspiration can only be obtained with a fully developed plant canopy.
-Durham, Wilson and Currey (2000) demonstrated the influence of vegetation on the performance of the store/release cover system constructed at the Kidston Gold Mine, north Queensland.
+Durham, Wilson and Currey (2000) demonstrated the influence of vegetation on the performance of the store/release cover system constructed at the Kidston Gold Mine.
 While the cover system was observed to provide excellent performance with lush grasses during the first year, the capacity to extract infiltration waters during the subsequent years was seen to diminish.
-It was determined that the decline in water transpiration rates was due to a lack of nutrients that reduced vegetation growth and vitality.
+It was determined that the decline in water transpiration rates were due to a lack of nutrients that reduced vegetation growth and vitality.
 While this reduction in performance was easily corrected with the addition of fertiliser, the need to monitor ongoing performance was demonstrated.
-This issue is likely one of the most critical with respect to the long-term performance of store/release covers, since the final performance will be determined by the ultimate vegetative canopy that develops through succession, which may require several decades.
-The long time periods required to establish vegetation leads to difficulty in assessing cover performance over the short term.
+This issue is likely one of the most critical with respect to the long-term performance of store/release covers, since the final performance will be determined by the ultimate vegetative canopy that develops through succession, which may require